Personalizing the professional

 Public talk by Stine Lomborg & Christoffer Bagger: Digital media @ work/life.
 ‘Research for breakfast’ at KU, December 2019.

-Bagger, C. & Lomborg, S. (accepted).
+Bagger, C., & Lomborg, S. (forthcoming november/2021).
 Overcoming Forced Disconnection: Disentangling the Professional and the Personal in Pandemic Times.
-In Chia, A., Jorge, A. & Karppi, T. (eds.)
-Reckoning with Social Media.
-Rowman & Littlefield International.
+I A. Chia, A. Jorge, & T. Karppi (red.), Reckoning with Social Media (s.
+167-188).
+Rowman & Littlefield Publishers.